project-curio/curio-web/docs/seed_data_acquisition.md

         merged["opening_hours"] = rb["details"]["opening_hours"]
   return merged
 ```

-Keep this cell near the top of your notebook so you can re-run it quickly if the environment resets.

----

 ## 7. Scrape & Persist Raw Rows

+This step connects to each public data source, collects listings, and saves them in Supabase so you can review them later in Sheets.

+**What this does:** Connects to each source, collects listings, and saves them to Supabase for later review.

 This is where the ingestion actually happens.
-In a **new Colab code cell**, paste the script below and run it top-to-bottom.
-The cell does two things: (1) wipes any old Detroit rows from `public.ingested_institutions_raw` so you are not duplicating data, and (2) calls each fetcher (Yelp, Google, TripAdvisor, OSM, Wikidata) to repopulate the table with fresh payloads.
+In a **new Colab code cell**, paste the script below and run it in order, from top to bottom.
+The cell does two things: (1) deletes any old Detroit rows from `public.ingested_institutions_raw` so you are not duplicating data, and (2) calls each fetcher (Yelp, Google, TripAdvisor, OSM, Wikidata) to repopulate the table with fresh payloads.

 > ⚠️ **Before you run this cell:** export a backup of `public.ingested_institutions_raw` if you want to preserve previous runs.
-In Supabase: Table Editor → `ingested_institutions_raw` → **Export data** → save the CSV.
+In Supabase: Table Editor — `ingested_institutions_raw` — **Export data** — save the CSV.
 The script below deletes every row for the selected source codes before inserting fresh data.

 ```python
 # 0. (One-time per run) Clear existing raw rows for this city’s sources so we don’t duplicate records.